Inclusion and Diversity

 We're also always looking for volunteers who may like to get involved in coaching or hitting up – you don’t need to be a qualified coach to help so if you are interested, get in touch with us.

 The State government through the Department of Local Government, Sport and Cultural Industries is a major supporter of the WA Top Spinners Wheelchair Tennis program coordinated by Manning Tennis Club and Tennis Academy Perth in Western Australia.
 Sport and recreation builds stronger, healthier, happier and safer communities.
-We are also grateful for the kind and generous support from Paralympics Australia through their para-sport equipment fund, Lucky Nickel Media and Wild West Wheelchairs.
+The program is also proudly supported by Paralympics Australia through their para-sport equipment fund (provision of four tennis wheelchairs), Lucky Nickel Media, Rebound WA, Lucky Nickel Media, Wild West Wheelchairs, ANZ, Worldwide Printing - Perth QV1, Tennis Only and Wilson Tennis Australia.

 Developing a suitable and sustainable adaptive tennis program